 He has personally performed and interpreted over 5,000 CT scans on small animals.
 He has five United States patents for devices used in the treatment of diseases in animals.
 He has personally operated on over 5,000 patients with cancer with local control rates of over 95%.
-Charles was voted Australia's Most Supportive Vet of the Year in 2011 by the Master Dog Breeders and Associates (MDBA).
-He has been seen on "Talk to the Animals", "Animal ER", "A Current Affair", "National Nine News", "The Today Show", “The Nine AM Show” as well as numerous appearances on and in national radio, newspapers and magazines.
+Charles has won numerous awards and appeared on national TV and radio and in newspapers and magazines.
 He receives referrals from all over Australia as well as consultations by phone and email world-wide.

 Charles received the honour of being accepted as a Founding Fellow in Surgical Oncology by the American College of Veterinary Surgeons for his “Exemplary training, experience and practice in the multidisciplinary approach to the prevention, diagnosis, treatment and rehabilitation of cancer patients and his devotion to cancer research.”
 He is one of the first people world-wide to receive this honour.